How to Use This Tool

 ▼

-WebP images with transparent areas (alpha channel) are fully preserved during conversion.
-The resulting PNG maintains the same transparency, making it suitable for logos, icons, and overlays.
+WebP images with transparent areas are fully preserved during conversion.
+The resulting PNG keeps the same transparency, making it ideal for logos, icons, and overlays.

 ▼